Angioedema is the swelling of the deeper layers of the skin, caused by a build-up of fluid.

 The symptoms of angioedema can affect any part of the body, but swelling usually affects the:

-Many people with angioedema also have another condition called hives, which is also known as urticaria, welts or nettle rash.
+Many people with angioedema also experience urticaria (hives).
 This is a raised, red and itchy rash that appears on the skin.

 Read more about the symptoms of angioedema.